xwmario/Warez/README.md

 - [meanTorrent](https://github.com/taobataoma/meanTorrent) A BitTorrent Private Tracker CMS with Multilingual, and IRC announce support, CloudFlare support.
 - [NexusPHP](https://github.com/ZJUT/NexusPHP) BitTorrent private tracker scripts written in PHP.
 - [Gazelle](https://whatcd.github.io/Gazelle/) A web framework geared towards private torrent trackers with a focus on music.
-- [opentracker](https://erdgeist.org/arts/software/opentracker/) opentracker is a open and free bittorrent tracker project.
+- [OpenTracker](https://erdgeist.org/arts/software/opentracker/) OpenTracker is an open and free BitTorrent tracker project.

 ## Usenet
 - [Usenet](https://en.wikipedia.org/wiki/Usenet) Usenet is a worldwide distributed discussion system available on computers.
-- [Usenet newsgroup](https://en.wikipedia.org/wiki/Usenet_newsgroup) A Usenet newsgroup is a repository usually within the Usenet system, for messages posted from many users in different locations using Internet.
+- [Usenet newsgroup](https://en.wikipedia.org/wiki/Usenet_newsgroup) A Usenet newsgroup is a repository usually within the Usenet system, for messages posted from many users in different locations using the Internet.
 - [/r/Usenet](https://www.reddit.com/r/Usenet) A thriving community dedicated to helping users old and new understand and use usenet.
 - [/r/UsenetInvites](https://www.reddit.com/r/UsenetInvites) Requests and offers for Usenet indexers.
 - [NZBLINK](https://nzblnk.info/) The NZBLNK™ URI scheme defines the format of NZBLNK™ links to identify binary Usenet content and supplies some extra information to handle that content correct (similar to magnet links, but for NZBs).